Picnic shelter at Mill Springs Mill

 About

-Mill Springs Mill Shelter is a scenic day-use facility located on the shores of Lake Cumberland, overlooking the main body of the lake.
-The site is home to Mill Springs Mill, a historic water-powered grist mill built in 1877 and listed on the National Register of Historic Places.
-The mill's 40-foot overshot water wheel is one of the largest in the world and probably the largest water wheel currently operating.
-The mill and water wheel were restored as a bicentennial project in 1976 and are now operated by the U.S. Army Corps of Engineers as an interpretive demonstration.
-Tours of the mill are conducted for the public during the recreation season.
-The facility offers a small reservable group picnic shelter with electricity, along with six individual picnic sites equipped with tables and grills.
-Flush toilets, drinking water, and a courtesy tie-up boat slip are available for visitors.
-While visiting the mill, guests can also tour the historic Brown-Lanier house (ca.1830-1860), the Miller's home that was used as headquarters and hospital during the Civil War battle of Mill Springs.
-Lake Cumberland provides abundant recreational opportunities including fishing for largemouth, smallmouth, white and Kentucky bass, bluegill, crappie, rockfish, and walleye.
-Conley Bottom Marina is located 10 minutes away with additional amenities including a campground, boat rentals, restaurant and general store.
-It is important to note that Mill Springs Mill Shelter is strictly a day-use facility and no overnight camping is permitted in the area.
+Mill Springs Mill Shelter is a day-use recreation area operated by the U.S. Army Corps of Engineers on the shores of Lake Cumberland in Wayne County, Kentucky.
+The centerpiece is a historic water-powered grist mill built in 1877 and listed on the National Register of Historic Places.
+The mill's 40-foot overshot water wheel is one of the largest in the world and possibly the largest currently operating.
+Restored as a bicentennial project in 1976, the Corps conducts public mill tours during the recreation season.
+The day-use area offers a reservable group picnic shelter and six individual picnic sites equipped with tables and grills.
+Amenities include flush toilets, drinking water, and a courtesy tie-up boat slip for boaters arriving from the lake.
+No overnight camping is permitted at this location.
+Nearby attractions include the historic Brown-Lanier House (ca. 1830-1860), which served as headquarters and hospital during the Civil War Battle of Mill Springs.
+For overnight camping options, Conley Bottom Marina is approximately 10 minutes away with a campground, boat rentals, restaurant, and general store.

 Directions

-From downtown Monticello, Kentucky: Head east on South Main Street, cross Highway 90/Highway 1275, continue to follow Highway 1275 approximately 6.6 miles (14 minutes).
-The facility is located at 9135 Highway 1275 North.
+From downtown Monticello, Kentucky: Head east on South Main Street, cross Hwy 90/Hwy 1275, continue to follow Hwy 1275 approximately 6.6 miles to the facility at 9135 Highway 1275 North.

 Amenities